Home

 Form Relevant Associations

 When you are testing yourself, these words will be thrown at you randomly, of course (just as they are in real life!).
-But when you go to retrieve a word from your brain, it will be connected to its neighbors.
-You may forget the spelling of a specific word, but just by remembering the group it belonged to you can be confident about the correct spelling.
+But when you go to retrieve a word from your brain, it will be connected to its neighbors through a mnemonic, a story, or one of your own ingenious inventions ;-)

 How To Improve Spelling #7